mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 filter brush and clone tool, it shows an alternating line pattern because these brush engines use the pixels already on canvas to change their effect.

-After the preset name, there's a button for **renaming** the brush.
-This will save the brush as a new brush and blacklist the previous name.
+After the preset name, there's a button for :dfn:`renaming` the brush.
+This will save the brush as a new brush and :ref:`deactivate <deactivating_resources>` the previous brush.

 Engine
 ''''''